ksator/junos-automation-with-stackstorm/README.md

 Slack team: https://stackstorm-community.slack.com

 ## Junos automation with StackStorm
 StackStorm has network automation capabilities with the StackStorm integration packs napalm and ansible.
-So StackStorm can fire NAPALM or Ansible content based on events (and Junos can be automated with both NAPALM and Ansible).
+So StackStorm can fire NAPALM or Ansible content based on events.
+Junos can be automated with both NAPALM and Ansible.
 You need to enable Netconf on the Junos devices:
 ```
 set system services netconf ssh